 Update on 18th June 2024:

-The in operator is already available for Mojo sets.
+operator is already available for Mojo sets.

 As the examples prove it, Mojo does have a Pythonic style and syntax.
 Despite these differences mentioned above, Mojo is still quite easy for Python developers to adapt to, at least at this level.
 This similarity may even get stronger as the currently unsupported features are being implemented in Mojo.